Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Related Work

 \subsection{Federated Learning (FL)}

-In recent times, addressing non-iid problems in Federated Learning has become an active area of research, and the field is developing rapidly.
+In recent times, addressing heterogeneity in Federated Learning has become an active area of research, and the field is developing rapidly.
 For brevity, we discuss a few related works here.
-In FedAvg~\cite{mcmahan2017communication}, the two main challenges explored are reducing communication costs~\cite{yadav2016review} and ensuring privacy by avoiding having to share the data.
-There are some studies based on gradient inversion \cite{geiping2020inverting} raising privacy concerns owing to gradient sharing while others have proposed in defense of sharing the gradients~\cite{kairouz2021advances,huang2021evaluating}.
-FedAvg is the generalization of local SGD~\cite{stich2018local} by increasing the number of local updates.
-It significantly reduces the communication costs in an iid setting, but does not give similar improvements for non-iid data.
-FedProx~\cite{li2020federated} introduces a proximal term by penalizing the weights if they are far from the global initialized model.
-SCAFFOLD~\cite{karimireddy2020scaffold} viewes this problem as one of objective inconsistency and introduces a gradient correction term that acts as a regularizer.
-Later, FedDyn~\cite{acar2021federated} improves upon this by introducing the dynamic regularization term. \cite{zhang2020fedpd} attempts to solve this problem by enabling all device participation or none, as described by \cite{acar2021federated}.
-Several papers perform an SGD-type analysis that involves the full device participation, and this breaks the important constraint in FL setup of partial device participation.
-Some of these attempt to compress the models to reduce the communication cost~\cite{mishchenko2019distributed}.
-A few works include regularization methods on the client side~\cite{zhu2021data}, and one-shot methods where clients send the condensed data and the server trains on the condensed data~\cite{zhou2020distilled}.
-In~\cite{hsu2020federated}, an adaptive weighting scheme is considered on task-specific loss to minimize the learning from samples whose representation is negligible.
-Flatness-based methods based on SAM called as FedSAM is introduced in~\cite{qu2022generalized,caldarola2022improving}.
+In FedAvg~\citep{mcmahan2017communication}, the two main challenges explored are reducing communication costs~\citep{yadav2016review} and ensuring privacy by avoiding having to share the data.
+There are some studies based on gradient inversion \citep{geiping2020inverting} raising privacy concerns owing to gradient sharing while some studies have proposed in defense of sharing the gradients~\citep{kairouz2021advances,huang2021evaluating}.
+FedAvg is the generalization of local SGD~\citep{stich2018local} by increasing the number of local updates, significantly reducing communication costs for an iid setting, but does not give similar improvements for non-iid data.
+Several works perform an SGD-type analysis that involves the full device participation, and this breaks the important constraint in FL setup of partial device participation.
+Some of these attempt to compress the models to reduce the communication cost~\citep{mishchenko2019distributed}.
+A few works include regularization methods on the client side~\citep{zhu2021data}, and one-shot methods where clients send the condensed data and the server trains on the condensed data~\citep{zhou2020distilled}.
+In~\citep{hsu2020federated}, an adaptive weighting scheme is considered on task-specific loss to minimize the learning from samples whose representation is negligible.
+Flatness-based methods based on SAM called as FedSAM is introduced in~\citep{qu2022generalized,caldarola2022improving}.